rdammkoehler/DockerKata/22_define_volume.md

 ## Intent

 The purpose of this kata is to familiarize yourself with the process of creating a volume mount point in a docker image.

 ## Overview

-In this exercise we will create a docker image that writes to a host volume when it is run.
+In this exercise, we will create a docker image that writes to a host volume when it is run.
 The command simply dumps the output of the ps command into a file.
 When we run the image the container will mount a local volume to capture the output of the command.
 We will then remove the output, the container(s), the image, and the docker volume.

 ## Kata Steps